9 FAM 402.15

 INA 101(a)(15)(Q) (8 U.S.C.
 1101(a)(15)(Q).

 9 FAM 402.15-1(B) (U) Code of Federal Regulations

 8 CFR 214.2(q); 22 CFR 41.57.

-The Q visa classification was created at INA 101(a)(15)(Q) by section 208 of the Immigration Act of 1990 (Public Law 101-649 of November 29, 1990) specifically for participants in international cultural exchange programs.
-The Attorney General was granted authority to approve cultural exchange programs for the purpose of providing practical training, employment, and the sharing of the history, culture, and traditions of the alien participants country of nationality.
-A Q alien must be the beneficiary of a petition approved by the Department of Homeland Security (DHS) prior to visa issuance.
+(U) The Q visa classification was created at INA 101(a)(15)(Q) by section 208 of the Immigration Act of 1990 (Public Law 101-649 of November 29, 1990) specifically for participants in international cultural exchange programs.
+The Secretary of Homeland Security was granted authority to approve cultural exchange programs to provide practical training, employment, and the sharing of the history, culture, and traditions of the applicant participant’s country of nationality.
+A Q applicant must be the beneficiary of a petition approved by the Department of Homeland Security (DHS) prior to visa issuance.